 Working out of the PLS office in Hendersonville, an immigration attorney and bilingual support staff extend Pisgah’s services to recent immigrants in the 18 westernmost counties of North Carolina.

-– Shoshana Fried, PLS Immigration Attorney and Program Director of the Justice for All Project
+– Jacob Oakes, PLS Immigration Attorney and Program Director of the Justice for All Project